dice-group/CELESTA/README.md

 <p>
-  The table below reports Precision (P), Recall (R), and F1 for CELESTA and individual LLM configurations across the three datasets, under <b>zero-shot</b> and <b>few-shot</b> prompting.<br>
-  <b>Bold</b> values indicate the highest F1 score within each dataset and prompting setting.
+The table below reports Precision (P), Recall (R), and F1 for CELESTA and individual LLM configurations across the three datasets, under <b>zero-shot</b> and <b>few-shot</b> prompting. <b>Bold</b> values indicate the highest F1 score within each dataset and prompting setting.
 The following results are obtained when CELESTA uses ReFinED to generate candidate entities and retrieve the corresponding Wikidata URIs.
 </p>

 <table>